forestgrape/coronavirus/index.md

 Compared to aerosols, tiny dry particulates can diffuse around smoke-like - smoke is a collection of tiny dry particulates diffusing around -, stay in the air even longer and may have a higher lung deposition fraction and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for Betacoronaviruses.
+* the described properties of dry form transmission explain well the observed transmission patterns for Sars-Cov.
+* the entry receptor of Sars-Cov (ACE2) distribution and the observed viral loads in different organs indicate that Sars-Cov has the lung as obligate entry point.
+Particle depositions at exhalation, can explain the viral load in the pharynx and particle deposition at inhalation, show that only aerosols and dry particulates are entering the lung.

-* the anatomy of the human airway and the entry receptor (ACE2) distribution for Sars-Cov-1/2 suggest that the two most relevant transmission models for Sars-Cov-1/2 are the aerosol and the dry form.
+The overall argumentation suggests for Sars-Cov the most relevant transmission models are aerosol and the proposed dry form.

 Based on these findings, recommendations for containing the 2020 spread of Sars-Cov-2 are given.
-Key is indoor ventilation and wearing in indoor public spaces a mask.
+Key is indoor ventilation and wearing in 'risky' indoor spaces a mask.

 ### Model

 In the following, a model of dry form transmission of Sars-Cov-1 and Sars-Cov-2 is proposed.
 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
-This yields a different transmission pattern than the aerosol [Tellier](#Tellier), which is however still a relevant transmission pathway.
+This yields a different transmission pattern than the aerosol [[Tellier](#tellier)], which is however still a relevant transmission pathway.
 The droplet model is likely to be less relevant, due to the obligate lung [entry](#entry) for Sars-Cov-2.

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-Cov-1 keeps its infectiousness in dry form so the dry form infection is possible in theory.